 Check-ins offer a range of qualitative and quantitative questions addressing different aspects of the employee experience.
 They tend to be quite open-ended.
 And even the quantitative ones usually have sections for further information.

 This enables your staff to raise issues that matter to them, as well as the areas they’re most eager to improve.
 This sense of participation is essential for building the engagement necessary to get your team onboard with employee upskilling.

 And over time, you'll build up a dialogue with your staff.
 If you put the work in, you'll get to a point where your people look forward to their weekly check-ins.
 At that point, invested and engaged employees will start bringing up issues of their own accord.

-Goal-tracking helps identify weaknesses and strengths
+Goal-tracking helps identify employee reskilling opportunities

 Goal-tracking is a major part of our weekly check-in that turns performance tracking on its head.
 Rather than a top-down request, your team pushes information upwards.
 Goal-tracking also gives you a solid metric.

 For example, SMART Goals can show where an employee has difficulty with specific subtasks while excelling at others.
-By breaking a project down into its simplest stages, you can more clearly see how employees get on with eah part of it.
+By breaking a project down into its simplest stages, you can more clearly see how employees get on with each part of it.